kernelci/kernelci-api/doc/api-details.md

 kernelci-api | INFO:     127.0.0.1:35754 - "GET /listen/abc HTTP/1.1" 200 OK
 kernelci-api | INFO:     127.0.0.1:36744 - "POST /unsubscribe/abc HTTP/1.1" 200 OK
 ```

-> **Note** The client doesn't necessarily need to be run within the `api`
-Docker container, but it's a convenient way of trying things out as it already
-has all the Python dependencies installed (essentially, `cloudevents`).